UnclePask/pytear/README.md

 # PyTeAR

 Python Text Analysis Routine, pipeline for identify propaganda in the speechs or articles.
-In this Alpha 0 version the pipeline support only english language
+In this Alpha 0 version the pipeline support only English language

 <code>
 -----------------------------------